 Visitors may choose to follow updates using Twitter, Facebook, and Instagram.

 To promote public engagement, Will Fenton regularly presents the project to a range of audiences at a host of different platforms, including the McNeil Center for Early American Studies, the MLA Connected Academics Summer Institute, Lehigh University, Keystone DH, NYC DH Week, PhillyDH, and Philadelphia Archives Month.
-The project has been featured in the Omohundro Institute of Early American History and Culture, Organization of American Historians, Philadelphia Inquirer, Common-place, the Fordham Ram.
+The project has been featured in the American Quarterly, Common-place, Fordham Ram, Omohundro Institute of Early American History and Culture, Organization of American Historians, and Philadelphia Inquirer.

 In some instances, public engagement has made Digital Paxton more complete.
 For example, a collaboration with students and faculty at Shepherd and Loyola University enabled a new crowdsourced transcription project, and a Spring 2017 exhibition at the Library Company of Philadelphia has been integrated into the project as a key historical framework.